 'Love in Social Practice', film still.
 Saturday Socials Community Project with Lucy Steggals, Cubitt, London, July 2019

 Cubitt Film Commission

-In November 2018, I was nominated to take part in a radical experimental workshop called No Shortlists, conceived and facilitated by artist Joshua Sofaer.
+In November 2018, I was nominated by Harold Offeh to take part in a radical experimental workshop titled No Shortlists that was conceived and facilitated by Joshua Sofaer.

 A couple of months later, I was invited to a meeting at Cubitt with the staff and artists Lucy Steggals and Ania Bas, who were delivering two of the community outreach projects.
 From my observations at this initial meeting, it was clear how much Charlene Sandy's, position as the then Creative and Outreach Coordinator, played such a central and indispensable component between the participants, artists and the organisation.
 Further to this, what I witnessed most from Charlene, was her enormous amount of natural love and care.

 I decided to make a short film over the following months in an attempt to capture the essence and spirit of Charlene at work, which I titled Love in Social Practice.

 Chloé Austin chats with Katy Hessel for The Great Women Artists Podcast